2. How to claim

 You will need to open an online account before you make your claim.
 This short video will show you what you need to do to set up an online Universal Credit account.

-Once you have set up your account you can then begin your Universal Credit claim.
-It is recommended that you make your claim as soon as your online account has been set up.
+When you have set up your account you can begin your Universal Credit application.

 Making an online claim

 This video will show you how to make an online claim using your Universal Credit account.
 Completing an online claim takes about 20 minutes for a single person.

 You will complete your application by answering the questions in the to-do list in your account.

 You will have 30 days from when you create your account to submit your application, but we advise you to do it as soon as possible.
 If you don’t submit your application within 30 days you will need to create an online account again.

 Your application will only be officially submitted once you confirm the answers you have provided are correct and press the submit button.

 If you are claiming as a couple you will each make your own claims, and these will be joined together at the end to make them a joint claim.
 The system will show you how to do this – watch this video to find out how it works.

 Completing an online claim takes around an hour if you are claiming as a couple.